Daily Words of God: Entry Into Life | Excerpt 556

 Only by pursuing the truth can one achieve a change in disposition: This is something people must comprehend and understand thoroughly.
 If you do not have sufficient understanding of the truth, you will easily slip up and go astray.
 If you want to grow in life, you must seek the truth in everything.
 No matter what you are doing, you should seek out how to behave in order to be in line with the truth, and discover what taints exist within you that violate it; you must have a clear understanding of these things.
 Regardless of what you are doing, you should consider whether or not it has value.
 You can do things that have meaning, but you must not do things that have no meaning.
 With regard to things that you could either do or not do, if they can be let go, then you should let them go.
 Otherwise, if you do these things for some time and later find that you should let them go, then make a swift decision and let them go quickly.
 This is the principle you should follow in everything you do.
 Some people raise this question: Why is seeking the truth and putting it into practice so very difficult—as though you were rowing a boat against the current, and would drift backward if you stopped rowing forward?
 Why is it actually much easier to do evil or meaningless things—as easy as taking a boat downstream?
 Why is it like that?
 It is because humanity’s nature is to betray God.
 Satan’s nature has taken a dominant role within humans, and this is a reactionary force.
 Humans with a nature that betrays God are, of course, very liable to do things that betray Him, and positive actions are naturally difficult for them to perform.
 This is decided entirely by humanity’s nature and essence.
 Once you really understand the truth and begin to love it from within yourself, you will have strength to do things that conform to the truth.
 This then becomes normal, and even effortless and pleasant, and you feel that doing anything negative would require a great amount of effort.
 This is because the truth has taken a dominant role in your heart.
 If you really understand the truth about human life and about what kind of person to be—how to be an aboveboard and straightforward person, an honest person, someone who bears witness for God and serves Him—then you will never again be able to commit evil acts that defy Him, nor will you ever play the role of a false leader, a false worker, or an antichrist.
 Even if Satan deceives you, or someone evil eggs you on, you will not do it; no matter who tries to coerce you, you still will not act that way.
 If people gain the truth and the truth becomes their life, they become able to loathe evil and to feel an internal disgust for negative things.
 It would be difficult for them to commit evil, because their life dispositions have changed and they have been perfected by God.

 If you really possess the truth within you, the path you walk will naturally be the correct path.
 Without the truth, it is easy to do evil, and you will do it despite yourself.
 For example, if arrogance and conceit existed within you, you would find it impossible to keep from defying God; you would feel compelled to defy Him.
 You would not do it on purpose; you would do it under the domination of your arrogant and conceited nature.
 Your arrogance and conceit would make you look down on God and see Him as being of no account; they would cause you to exalt yourself, constantly put yourself on display, and, finally, sit in God’s place and bear testimony for yourself.
 In the end, you would turn your own ideas, your own thinking, and your own notions into truths to be worshiped.
 See how much evil is done by people under the dominance of their arrogant and conceited nature!
 To resolve their evil acts, they must first resolve the problem of their nature.
 Without a change in disposition, it would not be possible to bring a fundamental resolution to this problem.
 When you have some understanding of God, when you can see your own corruption and recognize the contemptibility and ugliness of arrogance and conceit, you will then feel disgusted, sickened, and distressed.
 You will be able to consciously do some things to satisfy God and, in doing this, will feel at ease.
 You will be able to consciously bear witness for God and, in doing this, will feel enjoyment.
 You will consciously unmask yourself, exposing your own ugliness, and by doing this, you will feel good inside and feel yourself to be in an improved state of mind.
 Therefore, the first step of seeking a change in your disposition is to seek to understandand to enter into the truth.
 Only by understanding the truth can you attain discernment; only with discernment can you understand things thoroughly; only by understanding things thoroughly can you forsake the flesh and, step by step, be on the right track with your belief in God.
 This is connected with how resolute people are when pursuing the truth.
 If someone is truly resolved, then after six months or a year they will begin to be on the right track.
 Within three or five years, they will see results, and will feel that they are making progress in life.
-If you but do not pursue the truth, then you could believe for ten years without experiencing any change.
+If you believe in God but do not pursue the truth, then you could believe for ten years without experiencing any change.
 In the end, you will think that this is precisely what it means to believe in God; you will think it is pretty much the same as how you were living in the world previously, and that being alive is meaningless.
 This truly shows that without the truth, life is empty.
 You may be able to speak some words of doctrine, but you will still feel uncomforted and uneasy.
 If people have some knowledge of God, know how to live a meaningful life, and can do some things that satisfy God, then they will feel that this is real life, that only by living in this way will their lives have meaning, and that they have to live this way in order to bring a little satisfaction to God and feel gratified.
 If they can consciously satisfy God, put the truth into practice, forsake themselves, abandon their own ideas, and be obedient and considerate toward God’s will—if they are able to do all these things consciously—then this is what it means to accurately put the truth into practice, and to genuinely put the truth into practice, and this is very unlike their previous reliance on their imaginations and their sticking to doctrines and rules.
 In actual fact, it is exhausting to do anything when they do not understand the truth, exhausting to adhere to doctrines and rules, and exhausting to have no goals and to be doing things blindly.
 Only with the truth can they be free—this is no lie—and with it, they can do things easily and happily.
 Those who possess this sort of state are people who possess the truth; they are the ones whose dispositions have been transformed.

 Other Types of Videos